dy/spect/readme.md

 :shipit: **Low-profile** − doesn’t force stack, can be used as utility.

-:golf: performance / size value (faster than DOM or many alternatives, if not the fastest).
+:golf: Minimized **performance / size** price − faster than many alternatives or even DOM.

 ## Installation